US citizens urged to leave Iraq, Iran vows 'harsh retaliation' after top general killed

 Around 5,200 American troops are based in Iraq, where they mainly train Iraqi forces and help to combat Islamic State militants.

+RELATED: What Americans should know about US airstrike that killed top Iranian general

-Iran's Supreme Leader Ayatollah Ali Khamenei warned that a "harsh retaliation is waiting" for the U.S. after the airstrike, calling Soleimani the "international face of resistance."
-Khamenei declared three days of public mourning for the general's death.
+Iran's Supreme Leader Ayatollah Ali Khamenei warned that "harsh retaliation is waiting" for the U.S. after the airstrike, calling Soleimani the "international face of resistance."
+Khamenei declared three days of public mourning and appointed Maj.
+Gen. Esmail Ghaani, Soleimani's deputy, to replace him as head of the Quds Force, .

-Iran also summoned the Swiss charges d'affaires, who represents U.S. interests in Tehran, to protest the killing.
-Iran's Foreign Minister Mohammad Javad Zarif called the strike "an act of state terrorism and violation of Iraq's sovereignty."
+Iranian President Hassan Rouhani called the killing a "heinous crime" and vowed his country would "take revenge."

+Thousands of worshippers in the Iranian capital Tehran took to streets after Friday Muslim prayers to condemn the killing, chanting "Death to deceitful America."

-The killing, and any forceful retaliation by Iran, could ignite a conflict that engulfs the whole region, endangering U.S. troops in Iraq, Syria and beyond.
-Over the last two decades Soleimani had assembled a network of heavily armed allies stretching all the way to southern Lebanon, on Israel's doorstep.
+The targeted strike, and any retaliation by Iran, could ignite a conflict that engulfs the whole region, endangering U.S. troops in Iraq, Syria and beyond.
+Over the last two decades, Soleimani had assembled a network of heavily armed allies stretching all the way to southern Lebanon, on Israel's doorstep.

-Oil prices surged on news of the killing and markets were mixed.
+However, the attack may act as a deterrent for Iran and its allies to delay or restrain any potential response.
+Oil prices surged on news of the airstrike and markets were mixed.

+The killing promised to strain relations with Iraq's government, which is allied with both Washington and Tehran and has been deeply worried about becoming a battleground in their rivalry.
+Iraqi politicians close to Iran called for the country to order U.S. forces out of the country.

-The Defense Department said it killed Soleimani because he "was actively developing plans to attack American diplomats and service members in Iraq and throughout the region."
-It also accused Soleimani of approving the orchestrated violent protests at the U.S. Embassy in Baghdad earlier this week.
+The Defense Department said it killed the 62-year-old Soleimani because he "was actively developing plans to attack American diplomats and service members in Iraq and throughout the region."
+It also accused Soleimani of approving the orchestrated violent protests at the U.S. Embassy in Baghdad.

+The strike, on an access road near Baghdad's airport, was carried out Friday by a U.S. drone, according to a U.S. official.

-The airport strike also killed Abu Mahdi al-Muhandis, deputy commander of Iran-backed militias in Iraq known as the Popular Mobilization Forces.
-A PMF official said the strike killed a total of eight people, including Soleimani's son-in-law, whom he did not identify.
+Soleimani had just disembarked from a plane arriving from either Syria or Lebanon, a senior Iraqi security official said.
+The blast tore his body to pieces along with that of Abu Mahdi al-Muhandis, deputy commander of the Iranian-backed militias in Iraq known as the Popular Mobilization Forces.
+A senior politician said Soleimani's body was identified by the ring he wore.
+Iran's state TV said Friday a total of 10 people were killed in the airstrike, including five Revolutionary Guard members and Soleimani's son-in-law, whom he did not identify.

-Trump was vacationing on his estate in Palm Beach, Florida, but sent out a tweet of an American flag.
+The officials spoke on condition of anonymity because they were not authorized to talk to reporters.

 The tensions are rooted in in Trump's decision in May 2018 to withdraw the U.S. from Iran's nuclear deal with world powers, struck under his predecessor, Barack Obama.